Bensmail-anis/RAGbot---Generative_AI-RAG-Application/README.md

    poetry install
    ```

 Ensure that a PostgreSQL database is installed with the `pgvector` extension enabled.
-This is required for storing and querying vector embeddings efficiently.Check the official documentations.
+This is required for storing and querying vector embeddings efficiently.Check the official documentations.Next, connect your created database to your RAG-data-loader/rag_load_process_and_process.py by providing your credentials in PGVector.from_documents() method and in app/rag_chain in PGVector() and 'postgres_memory_url' where you will create another database for chat history.
 ### Frontend Setup

 1. Navigate to the `frontend` directory: